 Doesn't have wheels

-All that being said, though, our tester did wish that the setup process was easier.
+That being said, though, we did wish that the setup process was easier.
 While the instructions were clear and the pieces were labeled, the alignments of the pieces felt a little off.
 We noticed that you can't really tighten the screws either until everything is in place, and that step in itself made the process take longer.
 We took a solid 50 minutes to assemble this rack that also doesn't feature wheels.
 But, if you're in the market for a rustic clothing rack, then this pick is certainly the most practical, durable, and spacious.
 You just may need an afternoon to set it up.

 Other Options We Tested

 IKEA RIGGA White Clothes Rack: With a minimalist design, rolling wheels, and a bottom shelf, we had really high hopes for this clothing rack.
 After unboxing it, it was clear that it would be a stylish option you could display in essentially any space.
-However, the assembly wasn't very ideal.
+However, the assembly wasn't ideal.
 The instructions were only semi-clear, and left out detailed notes for certain parts of the setup process.
 The rack has an adjustable height feature, but the buttons to adjust the rod length broke during assembly on one side, making the rack unstable, uneven, and unusable.
 At $20, this rack would certainly be a suitable budget-friendly option if the pieces weren't so flimsy.

 How We Tested the Clothing Racks